Dental Implants — Houston, TX

-If you’re missing multiple teeth consecutively, Dr. Rich will recommend the use of a dental bridge.
+If you’re missing multiple consecutive teeth, Dr. Rich will recommend the use of a dental bridge.
 This restoration literally bridges the gap in your smile using dental implants on either side.
 This gives you a secure, functional, and natural-looking set of teeth.

 Missing All Teeth

 Are you missing all or most of your teeth?
-We can restore your smile with implant-retained dentures.
-Using some strategically placed dental implants, we can anchor your denture in place for the most secure bite.
+We can restore your smile with implant dentures.
+Using strategically placed dental implants, we can anchor your denture in place for the most secure bite.
 This restores your biting power, and best of all, confidence.

 Understanding the Cost of Dental Implants